Caye Caulker is one of the most laid back places I have ever been. There are no cars, great snorkling and diving, plus a wonderful island vibe.

 Enjoy nature in the less developed parts of the island

-On the northernmost part of the island across from The Split is the Caye Caulker Forest Reserve.
+On the northernmost part of the island is the Caye Caulker Forest Reserve.
 This area is basically a mangrove estuary where you will find all kinds of wildlife including wading birds, crocodiles, and iguanas.

 Tip: You will also see lots of mosquitos so slather on the bug spray before you go.

-Local guide Richard Castillo is the only guide allowed to bring guests to the crocodile reserve within the forest reserve so be sure and check him out if you want to explore in this area.
+Local guide Richard Castillo is allowed to bring guests to the crocodile reserve within the forest reserve so be sure and check him out if you want to explore in this area.

 Relax and relax some more